yutanakamura-tky/kart/README.md

 # KART: Privacy Leakage Framework of Language Models Pre-trained with Clinical Records
-This is an implementation of our [https://arxiv.org/abs/2101.00036](arXiv preprint paper) "KART: Privacy Leakage Framework of Language Models Pre-trained with Clinical Records."
+This is an implementation of our arXiv preprint paper (https://arxiv.org/abs/2101.00036) "KART: Privacy Leakage Framework of Language Models Pre-trained with Clinical Records."

 ## Usage
 ### 1. Preparation